mincrmatt12/MSign/cfgserver/README.md

 It exposes a set of HTTPS endpoints which implement a simple authentication scheme and update delivery mechanism.

+It also now supports telemetry logging; the ESP can optionally include a header with prometheus-style key/value pairs, which are exposed at `/a/metrics`.

 ## Authentication

 To authenticate, the ESP must form a valid bearer token.
 The first step to generating a token is to obtain a _challenge_ from the server, by